Date of Last Revision: April 13, 2022

 Please read these Terms of Service (“Terms”) carefully before accessing or using the Services.
 Accessing or using any part of the Services or clicking on an “I Agree” or “Sign Up” button that may be made available to you means that you agree to be bound by these Terms without modification.

-These Terms are a legal contract between you and Code.org regarding your use of the Services.
+These Terms are a legal contract between you (the “User”) and Code.org regarding your use of the Services.
+In the event these Terms are translated into another language resulting in any potential conflict or ambiguity, the official version of the Terms shall remain the English version.
 You may use the Services only if you can form a binding contract with Code.org and are not a person barred from receiving the Services under the laws of the United States or other applicable jurisdiction.
 If you are accepting these Terms and using the Services on behalf of a company, organization, school, government, or other legal entity, you represent and warrant that you are authorized to do so.
 You may use the Services only in compliance with these Terms and all applicable local, state, national, and international laws, rules and regulations.
-Note: If you are a teacher creating an account on behalf of your students, you agree to be bound by this Terms of Service on behalf of the educational organization you work for, and are authorized to do so.
+Note: If you are a teacher creating an account on behalf of your students, you agree to be bound by these Terms of Service on behalf of the educational organization you work for, and are authorized to do so.

 Some Services may be subject to additional posted guidelines, rules or terms of service (“Additional Terms”) and your use of such Services will be conditioned on your agreement to the Additional Terms.
 If there is any conflict between these Terms and the Additional Terms, the Additional Terms will control for that Service, unless the Additional Terms expressly state that these Terms will control.